mavlink/MAVSDK-Python/mavsdk/source/index.rst

 Note: ``System()`` takes two named parameters: ``mavsdk_server_address`` and ``port``.
 When left empty, they default to ``None`` and ``50051``, respectively, and ``mavsdk_server -p 50051`` is run by ``await drone.connect()``.
 If ``mavsdk_server_address`` is set (e.g. to "localhost"), then ``await drone.connect()`` will not start the embedded ``mavsdk_server`` and will try to connect to a server running at this address.
 This is useful for platforms where ``mavsdk_server`` does not come embedded, for debugging purposes, and for running ``mavsdk_server`` in a place different than where the MAVSDK-Python script is run.

+For specific platforms, check the detailed install instructions:

+* :ref:`jetson-nano-install`

 Run the examples
 ----------------